On First Looking into Chapman's Homer: Analysis

-The "realms of gold" in the opening line seem to imply worldly riches until the name of Homer appears, when they are recognised as literary and cultural realms.
-Of the many deities worshipped in the cultures of the Aegean, the god to whom the bards owe the most in fealty is Apollo, the leader of the inspiring Muses.
+The "realms of gold" in the opening line seem to imply worldly riches until the name of Homer appears, then they are recognised as literary and cultural realms.
+The gold in this case refers to the intellectual and emotional rewards of literature.
+Of the many deities worshipped in the cultures of the Aegean, the god to whom the bards owe the most in fealty is Apollo, the leader of the inspiring Muses and Greek god of poetry and music.
+The Western islands is a reference to the Western Canon.
 Delos is the sacred island that was Apollo's birthplace.
-The island-dotted Aegean lies at the eastern end of the Mediterranean and so Keats contrasts the western islands of his own experience with the East Indies, the goal that drew adventurers like Cortés and Balboa to the New World, an example of the submerged imagery behind the text that is typical of Keats's technique.

-The second quatrain introduces "one wide expanse" that was ruled by Homer but was "heard of", rather than known to Keats at first-hand since Homer wrote in Greek, and Keats, like most other cultured Englishmen of his time, was at ease only in Latin.
-The "wide expanse" might have been a horizon of land or sea, but in Keats's breathing, its "pure serene", that is now sensed encompasses the whole atmosphere, and in it, Chapman's voice rings out.
-That sense of fresh discovery brings the reader to the volta: "Then felt I...".
+The second quatrain introduces "one wide expanse" that was ruled by Homer, but Keats had only “been told” of it as he could not read the original Greek (most cultured Englishmen of the time were only familiar with Latin).
+The "wide expanse" might have been a horizon of land or sea, but in Keats's ”pure serene”, it is sensed as encompassing the whole atmosphere.
+Chapman's voice then rings out.
+This sense of fresh discovery brings the reader to the volta: "Then felt I...".

-The reference to a "new planet" would have been salient to contemporary readers because of the recent discovery of Uranus with a telescope in 1781 by William Herschel, Court Astronomer to George III.
+The reference to a "new planet" would have been important to Keats’s contemporary readers because of the recent discovery of Uranus with a telescope in 1781 by William Herschel, Court Astronomer to George III.
 News of Herschel's discovery was sensational, as it was the first "new" planet to be discovered since antiquity.

+Herschel was not the first person to have seen Uranus, but he was the person to have it recognised by the world as a planet.
+Keats may have read about Herschel’s discovery in the last chapter of a book he won while at Enfield Academy, an Introduction to Astronomy by Johnny Bonnycastle (published 1807).
+The author compares reading Homer's poetry through Chapman's translation to discovering a new world through a telescope.
+The translation helps Keats appreciate the significance of Homer's poetry.
+Through Chapman's translation, Homer's preservation of the ancient Greek world comes to life with patience and perseverance in reading.
+Keats was thrilled by the gift of discovery, similar to Herschel.

 Members of Vasco Núñez de Balboa's expedition were the first Europeans to see the eastern shore of the Pacific (1513), but Keats chose to use Hernán Cortés.
 "Darien" refers to Darién Province, in Panama.
-Keats had been reading William Robertson's History of America and apparently conflated two scenes that it describes: Balboa's view of the Pacific and Cortés's first view of the Valley of Mexico (1519).
+Keats had read William Robertson's History of America as a library book from Enfield Academy, and apparently conflated two scenes that it describes: Balboa's view of the Pacific and Cortés's first view of the Valley of Mexico (1519).